Mishalogika/Gift-for-you-/README.md

-Gift(eng) Eanglish version
+Gift(eng).exe English version
-Gift Russian version
+Gift.exe Russian version
 if you want i can add more <3